The conference has been rescheduled for October 9-12, 2022.

 South Omaha District and Midtown Crossing

 A little further afield are several not-to-be-missed tourist destinations around Omaha.
-South of downtown Omaha is the world renowned Omaha's Henry Doorly Zoo, Lauritzen Gardens and Kenefick Park, El Museo Latino, and Sokol Auditorium/Underground.
+South of downtown Omaha is the world renowned Omaha's Henry Doorly Zoo, Lauritzen Gardens and Kenefick Park, El Museo Latino, and The Admiral Theater (formerly known as Sokol Auditorium/Underground).
 Westward, between downtown Omaha and the campus of the University of Nebraska Medical Center is Midtown Crossing, a newly regenerated neighborhood with outstanding dining, shopping, and entertainment opportunities.

 A fun and useful map of downtown Omaha created by the Omaha Convention & Visitors Bureau can be found here.